Writing Educational Resources

 - Does my paper have a strong ending?

 The voice is the heart and soul, the magic, the wit, along with the feeling and conviction of the individual writer coming out through the words.

-Voice gives writing personality, flavor and style.
-In a paper with strong voice, the writer speaks directly to the reader and is sensitive to the reader’s needs.
+Voice gives writing personality, flavor, and style.
+In a paper with a strong voice, the writer speaks directly to the reader and is sensitive to the reader’s needs.
 Parents can suggest that their children ask the following: